tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-c/connecting-to-postgres-with-c.md

 ```

-In this example, we have demonstrated how you can read the data, but you can also perform other operations of Posgtres database also like Insert, Update, and Create Table
+In this example, we have demonstrated how you can read the data, but you can also perform other operations - DML statements like Insert, Update, and DDL statements like Create Table.

 **Insert**